timdrysdale/opal/README.md

 As a library link appropriately and go.

-As a Unity plugin, drop the generated .dll in the Plugins folder and create an `Opal` subdirectory.
+As a Unity plugin, in the Plugins folder of your Unity project create an `Opal` subdirectory and drop the generated .dll in the Plugins folder and create an `Opal` subdirectory.
 If the target platform is Linux, do the same but with the .so.
-Put in that folder
+In this case, the .so is in the `SDK/lib` folder.
+In that folder you can also find a `ptx` folder, that you have to copy in the `Opal` plugin folder too.
-the `optix` folder (see below).
-You have to copy the `Common.h`, `Complex.h` and  `traceFunctions.h` also in the `Opal` folder.
+ You have to copy the `Common.h` also in the `Opal` folder.
+Finally, put in the `Opal` folder all the `optix` tree (see below).

 Note that CUDA programs are compiled at runtime with NVRTC.
 They are inside the `optix` folder.
 They are read with the `baseDir` variable and `optixPrograms` variables or  from the `OPTIX_SAMPLES_SDK_DIR` location if sutil is used.
 See also `sutil.cpp` in the Optix SDK, lines 848 and 335.